A Brief Overview of the AP Calculus Exams

 Not only do we know the content, format, and scoring methodology, but we can also help your student learn other skills to improve their testing performance.
 For instance, we’ll cover how to self-pace to ensure adequate time during the test.
 We’ll work one-on-one with your child to make sure they understand exactly what to expect on the big day.
 We’ll cover the concepts to learn so they can demonstrate college readiness throughout the exam.

-Help Your Child Ace the AP Calculus Exam
+Help Your Student Ace the AP Calculus Exam

 The AP Calculus exams might look a little different this year, but it’s still critical for your student to prepare as early as possible.
 If they’ve persevered through a year of studying, homework, and test-taking, then it’s smart to take exam prep seriously.

-At Tungsten Prep, we take it seriously too.
+At Tungsten Prep, we take test prep seriously too.